zziying/chat-app/README.md

 # chat-app

-This is a chat app built with Javascipt and socket.io.
+This is a chat app built with Javascipt, node.js framework and socket.io.
 It allows users to join different chat room and choose their own username during the chatting!

 ## Getting Started